Chococoin/CrystalChocolate/README.md

 $ npm start
 ```

 CrystalChocolate run with electron 3.0.9.
-If you have already installthe source of a problem to visualize the funds saved in Kraken.com
+If you have already install electron with another version it could be source of a problem to visualize the funds saved in Kraken.com

 ### Development